 Does all of this information seem overwhelming?
 It definitely did for me when I started researching this blog.
 In fact, I intended only to delve into the intermediate layer—the erector spinae—and that’s when I learned there were three layers of deep back muscles and I was only familiar with one.
 (Well, one and a half—I thought multifidus was a part of the erector spinae group, but alas, that was incorrect!)

-The following table might help to organize the layers and serve as a good reference for when you really want to remember the muscles and where they are located.
+The following table might help to organize the layers of the intrinsic muscles of the back and serve as a good reference for when you really want to remember the muscles and where they are located.
 Bear in mind that the spinal segments are only designations.
 The capitis and cervicis muscles, for example, generally originate on the thoracic spine.

-Relevance of Intrinsic Muscles of the Back for a Fit Pro
+Relevance of Intrinsic Muscles of the Back for Personal Trainers

 Understanding and remembering this level of anatomy may not be relevant for every trainer, and if we’re being honest, few would ever really need to know all of this.
 If you’re an anatomy geek like I am, which you probably are if you’ve been keeping up with this blog series, then you should definitely consider our Anatomy Fundamentals CEC course.

 Human movement science is complex, and the more we know as fitness professionals the more successful we can be, both in our careers and in our results with clients.